M1S2/Garage_Door_Sensor/README.md

 - The sensor is designed to consume as less power as possible.
 Therefore the ESP8266 on the sensor is only switched on when the pin state changed and only as long until the data is sent to the indoor station.
 - The sensor trys to send the data on all available WiFi channels until success.
 The most common used channels are tried first.
 - The indoor station can be updated using over the air (OTA) updates.
 The first time the firmware must be flashed via serial, the OTA is available by navigating to `garagen-tor-status.fritz.box/update` in the browser.

+## Further Improvements
+- Move the pairing button of the Indoor Station to the backside of the housing (not used very often, cleaner front side)
+- Remove ConnectorLid of Indoor Station housing (software updates are possible via OTA, no need to open the housing very often)
+- Remove the on/off switch from the Indoor Station PCB (not really used, disconnecting power supply is enough)